-In latched gain mode, logic levels at A0 and A1 have to be held for a minimum setup time, t{SU}, before the downward edge of \overline{WR} latches in the gain.
+In latched gain mode, logic levels at A0 and A1 must be held for a minimum setup time, t{SU} , before the downward edge of \overline{WR} latches in the gain.
 Similarly, they must be held for a minimum hold time of t{HD} after the downward edge of \overline{WR} to ensure that the gain is latched in correctly.
-After t{HD}, A0 and A1 can change logic levels, but the gain does not change (until the next downward edge of \overline{WR}).
-The minimum duration that \overline{WR} can be held high is t \overline{WR} -HIGH, and the minimum duration that \overline{WR} can be held low is t \overline{WR} -LOW.
+After t{HD} , A0 and A1 can change logic levels, but the gain does not change (until the next downward edge of \overline{WR}).
+The minimum duration that \overline{WR} can be held high is t $\overline{w{R-HIGH}}$, and the minimum duration that \overline{WR} can be held low is t $\overline{w{R-LOW}}$.
 Digital timing specifications are listed in Table 2.
 The time required for a gain change is dominated by the settling time of the amplifier.
-A timing diagram is shown in Figure 50.
+A timing diagram is shown in Figure 54.

-When sharing a data bus with other devices, logic levels applied to those devices can potentially feed through to the output of the AD8250.
+When sharing a data bus with other devices, logic levels applied to those devices can potentially feed through to the output of the AD8251.
 Feedthrough can be minimized by decreasing the edge rate of the logic signals.
 Furthermore, careful layout of the PCB also reduces coupling between the digital and analog portions of the board.
 Pull-up or pull-down resistors should be used to provide a well-defined voltage at the A0 and A1 pins.

-Figure 50.
+Figure 54.
 Timing Diagram for Latched Gain Mode